PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/SelfTouchTrade.md

 The hosting Switch is the Switch with all the Pokémon to be touch-traded.

 1. The hosting Switch has N boxes consecutively in the box system.
-The do not need to be full.
+They do not need to be full.
 2. All Pokémon in these N boxes must be tradable.

 Note that the program will automatically skip trade evolutions.
 (Kadabra, Haunter, Graveler, and Machoke)